How often do teacher strikes happen?

 Explore every large-scale teacher strike of the past 30 years below.

-Read more about education in the US, teacher pay, and get the facts every week by signing up for our newsletter.
+Read more about how the federal government supports education, teacher pay, and get the facts every week by signing up for our newsletter.